ALPANNA-GH/ToDo-List/README.md

 > ToDo Tasks List Organizer and tracer web-application

 **ToDo List**
-simple web-app creating editing list of tasks to trace, organize, check done / still situation
+simple web-app creating an editing list of tasks to trace, organize, and check done / still situation

 ## 🛠 Built With <a name="built-with"></a>